DRIVEN BY PASSION

-After a two decade career as a portfolio manager, quantitative researcher, and executive at firms like Goldman Sachs, MSCI, and Alternative Data Group, he is leading LECA to help dogs thrive through enrichment, exercise, and proper training.
+After a two decade career as a portfolio manager, quantitative researcher, and executive at firms like Goldman Sachs, MSCI, and Alternative Data Group, he started LECA to help dogs thrive through enrichment, exercise, and proper training.

 Max grew up with dogs and around people with dogs.
 Since age 16, he has worked with hundreds of families to reduce behavioral problems and provide an outlet for excess energy.

 Gaby Dufresne-Cyr is the founder, teacher, dog trainer, dog behaviour consultant, and exotic animal trainer at the Dogue Shop in Montreal.
 Involved with dogs since childhood, Gaby got her first paid dog training client at the age of sixteen.

 Gaby became a full-time dog trainer in the 90s, and now devotes her time to teach newer generations the science behind animal training.
 Gaby also travels internationally to speak about the science of animal behaviour management, training, social learning, and exotic animal-assisted therapy as a means of enrichment, training, and conservation.

 Dr. Kristina Spaulding